Theme

 What are we working on?

 The Migration & Migrants team is currently engaged in various projects, often in collaboration with scholars both nationally and internationally.
 In the ERC-funded MYMOVE project, we study how moving as a child influences the health, well-being, and family formation of migrants and natives later in life.
 With colleagues from Germany, we collected data from over 24,000 Ukrainian refugee women residing in nine European countries to examine their patterns of migration and integration.
 In a GAK-KNAW funded project, we examine in detail the labor market position of Syrian refugee women in the Netherlands.
-Several projects focus on the position of older migration, examining both their retirement situation and social care needs.
+Several projects focus on the position of older migration, examining both their retirement situation, social care needs, and loneliness.
 In a project funded by the Dutch Science Foundation, we study the dynamics of retirement migration, specifically looking at people who migrated from the Netherlands to a foreign country after their retirement.
 The Future Migration Scenarios for Europe project, funded by Horizon 2020, aims to understand the patterns of migration at multiple levels, from the international to local.
 In the Premium EU project, funded by Horizon Europe, we explore how European migration, both between countries and within regions, can contribute to the development of vulnerable regions in Europe.
+In another project, a new migrant panel dataset is being developed by uniquely integrating data from surveys and registers.

 Publications